08/08/2023 Updated on 10/29/2024|Responsible Business|Parenting in a Digital World

 By: Neil Mitchell

-The parental controls in Smart Family can support each stage of your child’s digital development.
+The parental controls in Smart Family can support each stage of your child’s development.
 Here’s how parents can use the app’s controls as kids grow and earn more freedom.

 Full Transparency